 Housing costs in Los Osos are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Unlike some towns, Los Osos isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Los Osos are a mix of both white- and blue-collar jobs.
-Overall, Los Osos is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Los Osos who work in office and administrative support (14.38%), sales jobs (12.29%), and teaching (7.28%).
+Overall, Los Osos is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Los Osos who work in management occupations (12.73%), office and administrative support (12.32%), and sales jobs (8.11%).

 One of the nice things about Los Osos is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Los Osos in 2018 was $38,464, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $153,856 for a family of four.
 However, Los Osos contains both very wealthy and poor people as well.

 Los Osos is a very ethnically-diverse town.
 The people who call Los Osos home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Los Osos residents report their race to be White, followed by Asian.
 Los Osos also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.28% of the town’s residents.
-Important ancestries of people in Los Osos include German, Irish, Italian, and Polish.
+People of Hispanic or Latino origin account for 19.69% of the town’s residents.
+Important ancestries of people in Los Osos include Irish, German, English, Italian, and Scottish.